^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Elevated levels of chorionic gonadotropin in the serum are detected already on the 8th-9th day after conception.
-During the first trimester of pregnancy, the concentration of the chorionic gonadotropin rapidly rises, doubling every 2-3 days.
-In the future, the increase in the level of chorionic gonadotropin slows, reaching a maximum on the 8th-10th week of pregnancy, after which it begins to decline and during the second half of pregnancy remains relatively constant.
+Elevated levels of human chorionic gonadotropin in the blood serum are detected as early as the 8th to 9th day after conception.
+During the first trimester of pregnancy, the concentration of human chorionic gonadotropin rapidly increases, doubling every 2-3 days.
+Subsequently, the increase in human chorionic gonadotropin levels slows down, reaching a maximum at 8-10 weeks of pregnancy, after which it begins to decrease and remains relatively constant during the second half of pregnancy.

-In the second trimester of pregnancy, in the presence of Down syndrome in the fetus, the concentration of chorionic gonadotropin in the blood of the pregnant woman is increased, and the AFP is lowered.
-In view of this, the study on AFP and chorionic gonadotropin is used as a method of mass prenatal screening in the second trimester of pregnancy.
+In the second trimester of pregnancy, if the fetus has Down syndrome, the concentration of human chorionic gonadotropin in the pregnant woman's blood is increased, and AFP is decreased.
+Taking this into account, the study of AFP and human chorionic gonadotropin is used as a method of mass prenatal screening in the second trimester of pregnancy.

 14